Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 =FV(rate, nper, pv, type)

-=FV(inflation rate of 1%, 10 years from now until goal, current value of $25,000, and contributions are made at the end of the year)
+=FV(inflation rate of 1%, 10 years from now until the goal, the current value of $25,000, and contributions are made at the end of the year)

 The savings goal, then, is $27,615.55.
 In summary, start the process of reaching a goal by establishing the dollar amount of the goal.